-“On seeing and hearing anew: On the Theatre of a Two-Headed Calf's Drum of the Waves of Horikawa,” ASAP/Journal [The Association for the Study of the Arts of the Present], in press (2019).
+“On seeing and hearing anew: On the Theatre of a Two-Headed Calf's Drum of the Waves of Horikawa,” ASAP/Journal [The Association for the Study of the Arts of the Present, named Best New Journal in Humanities by the Association of American Publishers, 2019], in press (2019).

-Forward to section “Decolonizing Sound / Decolonizing Scholarship,” in Hearing the Political: Queer and Feminist Interventions in Popular Music Performance, ed.
+Forward to section “Decolonizing Sound,” in Popular Music and the Politics of Hope: Queer and Feminist Interventions, ed.
 Susan Fast and Craig Jennex.
 New York: Routledge, in press (2019).

 “For the Daughters of Harlem: Bridging Campus and Community Through Sound” (co-authored with Lucie Vágnerová), in U.S. Music in the 21st Century: Collaborative Perspectives, ed.
 Carol J. Oja and Charles Hiroshi Garrett (University of Michigan Press, forthcoming).

-“Hip Hop, Popular Culture, and Transnational Exchange,” A Cultural History of Western Music in the Modern Age, vol. 6, ed.
+“Passages: Modernism and Tradition in Transnational American Musics,” A Cultural History of Western Music in the Modern Age, vol. 6, ed.
 William Cheng and Danielle Fosler-Lussier (Bloomsbury, forthcoming).

 “‘A Complex Dissonant Veil of Sound’: Influence and Independence in Ruth Crawford’s Chants for Women’s Chorus (1930),” in Analytical Studies of Music by Women Composers, volume 4, ed.
 Laurel Parsons and Brenda Ravenscroft (Oxford University Press, forthcoming).